• 简体中文 简体中文 Chinese (Simplified) zh-hans

 (3) Does the Company announce and report the annual financial statements within two months after the end of the fiscal year, and announce and report the first, second and third quarter financial statements as well as the operating status of each month before the prescribed deadline?

-V (1) The Company discloses relevant financial business, corporate governance information, and material information on the Market Observation Post System (MOPS), and has also set up dedicated sections on the Company’s website (including Chinese, English, and Thai) to disclose relevant information.
+V (1) The Company discloses relevant financial business, corporate governance information, and material information on the Market Observation Post System (MOPS), and has also set up dedicated sections on the Company’s website (including Traditional Chinese, English, and Simplified Chinese) to disclose relevant information.

 (2) The Company assigns dedicated personnel to be responsible for the collection and disclosure of the Company’s information and to announce and report relevant information on MOPS, and the Company also establishes the spokesman system to be responsible for providing explanations to the outside in order to ensure that information possibly affecting the decision making of the shareholders and stakeholders to be timely and appropriately disclosed.
 Relevant information of the investor conferences organized or participated in by the Company has been published on the Company’s website and MOPS.